hzh0512/hzh0512.github.io/_p/mapreduce.md

 # Resources

 * Personal laptops can be used for developing.
 Moreover, GHC26-46 machines could be used for testing for scalability.
-During the 5-min feedback, Dr. Mowry mentioned we could use the `Bridges` cluster at the Pittsburgh Supercomputing Center and *we are interested in getting access to it*.
 * The [paper](https://research.google.com/archive/mapreduce-osdi04.pdf) from Google is our reference.
 > J. Dean and S. Ghemawat, MapReduce: Simplified Data Processing on Large Clusters.
 Communications of the ACM, 2008
 * A word counting implementation on a single machine on [Github](https://github.com/cdmh/mapreduce).
 Another implementation with static scheduling pattern on [Github](https://github.com/wangkuiyi/mapreduce-lite).